Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: The thought experiment

 Alice chooses to perform polarization measurements of her photons in the circular basis.
 From the first row in Eq. \eqref{eq:State}, and by following the Born rule for probabilities, one derives that the probability for Alice to obtain $\ket{+}$ or $\ket{-}$ on each of her photons is equal to 1/2.
 Alice's polarization measurements will therefore be peaked around 0 --- i.e. she is going to obtain as many photons polarized $\ket{+}$ as many polarized $\ket{-}$ ---, following a binomial distribution \cite{Fratini2011}.
 As a consequence of Alice's measurements, the quantum state of the photon pair collapses: whenever Alice measures $\ket{+}$, the photon that reaches Bob acquires the state $\ket{-}$, and vice versa.
 Such a collapse is supposed to happen instantaneously, even in the case Bob and Alice were far away from each other.
-The photons that reach Bob are therefore a completely mixed ensemble of states $\ket{+}$ and $\ket{-}$.
-The state of such an ensemble may be represented in terms of density operator